Skip to content

 Water synthesis and electrolysis implemeneted in SimBio.

 SimBio is a Python-based package for simulation of Chemical Reaction Networks (CRNs).
-It extends poincare, a package for modelling dynamical systems, to add functionality for CRNs.
+It extends poincare, a package for modelling dynamical systems.
 It's designed around:

 • Modularity: SimBio is intended to create a layer to separate the actual declaration and simulation of models, allowing to easily switch between methods and compile to different backends (including NumPy Numba and JAX).
 The same model can be compiled for either ODE or stochastic simulation by changing a single line of code.